7 Steps To Deciding Whether To Sell Or Stay

 When that happens, the buyer’s broker is typically paid 2% to 3% and the listing broker pockets the difference.

 Our fee to list your home is only $3,150 and includes all listing services and marketing.
+(Luxury homes, investment properties and distress listings at a different rate.)

 That’s lower than Redfin, Purplebricks and most all brokers, Realtors and agents.